scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 next-page: methods-main-methods
 ---

-This section introduces the various aspects of how to define and call methods in Scala 2.
+This section introduces the various aspects of how to define and call methods in Scala 3.

 ## Defining Methods

 Scala methods have many features, including these:

 - Generic (type) parameters
-- Automatically provided `using` parameters
 - Default parameter values
 - Multiple parameter groups
+- Context-provided parameters
 - By-name parameters
 - ...